January 17, 2017

 NATIONAL ANTHEM SINGER AT SLC

 Visit www.michiganbpa.org/slc-national-anthem-singer for more details.
-All entries must be submitted online or before January 23, 2015.
+All entries must be submitted online on or before January 27, 2017.

-A frequently asked question right now is whether or not a chapter can bring extra students to the conference.
-Please review the "Attendance Eligibility" section on page 5 of the SLC Registration Booklet for the answer to that question.
+A frequently asked question this time of year is whether or not a chapter can bring extra students to the conference.
+Please review the “Attendance Eligibility” section on page 5 of the SLC Registration Booklet for the answer to that question.

 STUDENTS MUST ATTEND ENTIRE WEEKEND